Sequoya42/hugo/content/posts/reverse-fake-adobe-flash.md

 *You can find base64 encrypted content here:* [`enc`](https://gist.github.com/oxynux/0221cfe7920f0a8d22ec75f5f63c3f25).

-So, we have here a bash script and a base64 encoded text file.
+Here, we have a bash script and a base64 encoded text file.

 ### Decrypt `enc`